dnsimple/dnsimple-developer/CLIENTS.md

 ## Inconsistencies and Missing Endpoints

-Six distinct gaps account for the entire coverage delta.
+Five distinct gaps account for the entire coverage delta.
 The `updateZoneNsRecords` gap is new in this report; every other gap was already tracked in issue [#174](https://github.com/dnsimple/dnsimple-engineering/issues/174).

 ### Gap 1 — Domain Restore (2 operations)